tecartlab/HeadRoom/README.md

 for example

-> **/ks/broadcast** A00363A14660053A 0 192.168.1.100 43525
+> **/ks/broadcast** A00363A14660053A 0 192.168.1.100 43522

 every client in the network can respond to this broadcast and send a handshake request back to the kinectServer:

-> **/ks/handshake/request** \<ClientIP> \<ClientListeningPort>
+> **/ks/handshake** \<ClientIP> \<ClientListeningPort>

 upon receiving this request, the server will send in the sequence of  appearance the calibration data and then as a continous stream the tracking data.
 If the client misses some of the calibration data it has to resend the handshake request.
+The server expects a new handshake every 12 seconds, after this it will stop sending the stream of tracking data and drop the registration of the client.
+If no client is registered anymore, the server will start sending the broadcast message again every second.

 ##calibration data